tahiri-lab/aPhyloGeo/README.md

 ![](./img/pipeline_EN.png)

+Figure 1.
 The workflow of the algorithm.
 The operations within this workflow include several blocks.
 The blocks are highlighted by three different colors.
 - **The first block** (the light blue color) is responsible for creating the trees based on the climate data - performs the function of input parameter validation (see YAML file).
 - **The second block** (the dark yellow color) is responsible for creating the trees based on the genetic data - performs the function of input parameter validation (see YAML file).
 - **The third block** (the light green color) allows the comparaison between the phylogenetic trees (i.e., with genetic data) and the climatic trees - denoted phylogeography step.